 They carry out research in accordance with their job descriptions then combine and debate the knowledge amongst their project team to form a final design solution proposal.

-In 2013, student Alec Lilley designed a collector using a multiple mirror array that reflected sunlight onto a focused point on one side of the 1/2 litre water cylinder.
+Student Alec Lilley designed a collector using a multiple mirror array that reflected sunlight onto a focused point on one side of the 1/2 litre water cylinder.

 Dave teaches the theory about all of the different systems that are available around the world such as evacuated tube, flat panel, line focus, and point focus reflectors, including typical DIY methods.
 Alec produced a very innovative solution based on point focus.